annatehiva/annatehiva/README.md

 **What I'm looking for** :
-- "la science infuse" (or the Fountain of Eternal Coding-Knowledge)
+- "la science infuse"
 - an **apprenticeship**

 **What I bring to the table** :
 - an insatiable thirst for learning
 - occasional bad jokes
-- Javascript/Python
+- Javascript/Python/Java
 - React/HTML/CSS/Tailwind/Bootstrap
 - PostgreSQL/SQLite
 - bad coffee